 Thought leadership has been around for a while, but the expression made a huge comeback over the past few years.
 But what is thought leadership?
 And more importantly, what does it mean today, and how can it help your career?
 In this guide, we break this down by:

 - Discussing thought leadership marketing

-- Providing strong examples of thought leadership
+- Providing strong thought leadership examples

-- Sharing the most effective strategies for students, job-seekers, freelancers and C-level executives
+- Sharing the most effective strategies for students, job-seekers, freelancers, and C-level executives

-- How fits into your brand
+- How it fits into your brand

 - Making it work for you